drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Setting up and running the Python codes

-Python codes and Bash scripts for operating the TCD1304DG sensor and working with the data, all under Linux, are provided in the repod under the subdirectory Python/.
+Python codes and Bash scripts for operating the TCD1304DG sensor and working with the data, all under Linux, are provided in the repo under the subdirectory Python/.

 The codes have been used with the Fedora Cinnamon Spin, which you can [download from here](https://fedoraproject.org/spins/cinnamon).
 This uses xorg rather than Wayland, the desktop is Win7-like and it is easy to work with terminal windows.
 The codes may work with other distros, we have not tested them.